tianxu-hci/tianxu-hci.github.io/_projects/2_project.md

 category: Research Projects
 ---

-I am also interested in understanding how context-aware health technology can better support human-machine collaboration, aiding people's seamless health management and other routines in everyday life.
-Motivated by this interest, I examine contextualized health management from STS perspective, offering insights into context-aware technology design.
+I am interested in understanding how context-aware health technology can better support human-machine collaboration, aiding people's seamless routines between health management and other everyday activities.
+Motivated by this interest, I examine contextualized health management from STS perspective and offer insights into context-aware technology design.

 Context-aware technologies, such as hybrid closed-loop (HCL) insulin pumps, are important tools for diabetes self-management.
-From the perspective of infrastructuring, we found that young people leverage both technological and non-technological means to maintain situational awareness about their health condition.
+From the perspective of infrastructure and infrastructuring, we found that young people leverage both technological and non-technological means to maintain situational awareness about their health condition.
 I served as a research assistant for this NIH-supported project.

 <br />